Warp-net/docs/HOW-TO-HELP.md

 * Write a desktop client or cross-platform GUI
 * Make a mobile aliases (iOS and Android)
-* Create visualizations or dashboards for peers/network metrics
+* Create visualizations or dashboards for peers/network metrics (like Graphana)

 WarpNet is modular.
 Anything that speaks the protocol can join the network.